vikingJason/5eVaultMain/content/2. DM Tools/Rewards/dark-gift-of-delban-the-star-of-ice-and-hate-cos.md

 obsidianUIMode: preview
 cssclasses: json5e-reward
 tags:
   - compendium/src/5e/cos
   - reward/charm
+aliases:
-aliases: ["Dark Gift of Delban, the Star of Ice and Hate"]
+  - Dark Gift of Delban, the Star of Ice and Hate
 ---
 # Dark Gift of Delban, the Star of Ice and Hate
 *Charm*